-All members of the Benton County Community are responsible for adherence to the tobacco-free property policy.
-County employees will assist in maintaining a tobacco-free environment by helping to inform and remind volunteers, interns, clients, visitors and vendors that tobacco use is not allowed on Benton County property.
+All members of the Benton County community are responsible for adherence to the smoke-, vape-, and tobacco-free property policy.
+County employees will assist in maintaining a smoke-, vape-, and tobacco-free environment by helping to inform and remind volunteers, interns, clients, visitors and vendors that tobacco use is not allowed on Benton County property.